lykich99/dancer2_blog/README.md

        host: 'you host'<br>
        username: 'user for connect'<br>
        password: 'password for conect'<br>

     D. For access to /admin  I use Dancer2::Plugin::Passphrase.
        You have to create login and password and add to table users.
-       You can make this uncomment route /secret in App.pm.
+       You can make this uncomment route /secret in App.pm.<br>

     E. For the comment I use disqus.
-You can make account this <a href="https://disqus.com/">disqus</a> and change javascript code in the index.tt for you javacript code.
+You can make account this disqus and change javascript code in the index.tt for you javacript code.